Skip to content

 Higher Price Tags

-Not only is Instagram’s high-quality visuals attracting engagement and likes, they’re also driving up sales.
+Not only are Instagram’s high-quality visuals attracting engagement and likes, but they’re also driving up sales.

 This next tidbit might give you more incentive for using Instagram for business as opposed to other social media platforms.

-E-commerce platform Shopify reported that Instagram’s strong visuals gives a strong boost to price tags.
-What sells for $65 on Instagram, would sell for $55 on Facebook and for $45 on Twitter.
+E-commerce platform Shopify reported that Instagram’s strong visuals give a strong boost to price tags.
+What sells for $65 on Instagram would sell for $55 on Facebook and for $45 on Twitter.
 How’s that for a boost?

 Hashtags